bipknit/jrunner/README.md

 # runR
 runR is a simple multi language code runner that makes things simple, supports up to 16 languages!
 # Linux and Windows support!
-(the powershell source is directly translated from bash so i dont guarantee that there will be no problems)!
+> ⚠️ **(the powershell source is directly translated from bash so i dont guarantee that there will be no problems)!**

 ### Dependencies
 Arch linux / Manjaro